aphp/edspdf/contributing.md

 ## Development installation

 To be able to run the test suite and develop your own pipeline, you should clone the repo and install it locally.
+We use the [`hatch`](https://hatch.pypa.io/) package manager to manage the project.

 <div class="termy">